masogit/amb-doc/docs/features/graph.md

 - Meter
 - Distribution

-Each Gromment component have several sub types:
+Each Grommet component have several sub types:

 ##### Chart